-Full-time graduate students are expected to be on campus for all three terms of the university year.
-In addition to statutory holidays and the closure of the University normally late December until early January, normal vacation entitlement for a graduate student is two weeks of vacation during the year, to be scheduled by mutual agreement with the research supervisor.
-An exception to this allotment requires approval from the supervisor or in the supervisor's absence the Graduate Chair.
+Full-time graduate students are expected to be on campus for all three terms of the university year, as specified in Section 1.3.
+In addition to statutory holidays (see Sessional Dates) and the closure of the University normally late December until early January, normal vacation entitlement for a graduate student is two weeks of vacation during the year, to be scheduled by mutual agreement with the research supervisor.
+An exception to this allotment requires approval from the supervisor or in the supervisor's absence a member of the supervisory committee.